vas-devr/react-heroku-template/README.md

 ## Start Script
     -package.json
         - package.json start command has been modified to use express.
+        - execute `npm run start`.
+Open browser to localhost:3000.